Creating Custom Albumentations Transforms

 • Pre-computed model weights or features.

-Albumentations provides a mechanism for this using the targets_as_params property.
+Albumentations provides this using the targets_as_params property.

 1. Override targets_as_params: In your custom transform class, override the targets_as_params property.
 It should return a list of strings.
 Each string is a key that you expect to find in the input data dictionary passed to the Compose pipeline.